AguaClara/aide/reports/summer_june.md

 Number of tomato slices = Number of patties

 The goal for the summer is to finish the 3D models of all the components and test the assemblies to make sure all the components are linked properly.
-As parameter value changes, the geometry of assemblies should change accordingly without interfering with other assemblies.
-Furthermore, we are trying to find the best naming convention for Template to use in order to have consistent parameter names throughout AIDE and prevent misunderstanding between subteams.
+As parameter values change, the geometry of assemblies should change accordingly without interfering with other assemblies.
+Furthermore, we are trying to determine the best naming convention for Template to use in order to have consistent parameter names throughout AIDE and prevent misunderstanding between subteams.
+This will also help with future Template teams keep a consistent parameter naming convention as well as know what each parameter means.